 Provides opportunities to work in early childhood programs.
 Students will begin to construct their personal philosophy of early childhood education and demonstrate growth in the performance of quality care giving.
 As students assume more responsibility, they will be encouraged to participate in a reflective process with cooperating teachers and early childhood faculty.
-(180 co-op hours) Pre-/ corequisite: ECE:277
+(180 co-op hours) Pre-/corequisites: ECE:159, ECE:221, ECE:243, ECE:277